-- Clause 1.
+Clause 1.
 All candidates are held accountable to the provisions of this code, Student Government Association Constitution and Bylaws and all other University policies.
 All candidates, by way of registering and running for office, are agreeing to abide by potential sanctions and policies the Attorney General, Election Commission, Supreme Court, and/or designated lower court deem appropriate based on their interpretation of the Student Code of Conduct and University Policy.
-No sanction will extend beyond the context of an individual or party's involvement with Student Government and/or Student Government practice. - Clause 2.
-Candidates will be held responsible for any activities by their supporters that are in violation of the provisions of this code if there is explicit evidence that supports that a candidate authorized or requested such activities.
+No sanction will extend beyond the context of an individual or party's involvement with Student Government and/or Student Government practice.

+- Clause 2.
+Candidates will be held responsible for any activities by their supporters that are in violation of the provisions of this code if there is explicit evidence that supports that a candidate authorized or requested such activities or if evidence supports that a candidate had actual or constructive knowledge of illicit activities and/or authorized or acquiesced in such activities.
 Explicit evidence is defined as physical proof of the aforementioned activity.
 Examples include text messages, emails, videos, etc. - Clause 3.
 Candidates who are members of a party are held individually accountable to the provisions of this code, although parties as a whole may be penalized for violation of this code if the violation would stand to benefit the party as a whole. - Clause 4.
 All candidates must attend a candidate seminar to be held no later than five (5) business days after the filing deadline.
 At the time of filing, each candidate will be informed of the time and location of the seminar.
 The Election Commission will be wholly responsible for the organization and execution of this seminar. - Clause 5.
 Failure to attend the Candidate Seminar will result in the disqualification of the candidate, unless the absence is requested by the candidate and approved by the Commission no later than twenty-four (24) hours before the meeting has occurred, or twelve (12) hours after the meeting has occurred for emergencies with proper documentation. - Clause 6.
 The official method of communication between the Election Commission and candidates is by way of e-mail.
 It is the responsibility of the candidate to provide the Election Commission with valid and accessible e-mail address, and other contact information.
 Any information missed due to the lack of reading or any otherwise unstated reason is the sole responsibility of the candidate and not the Election Commission.